azureAshish/sf_external_access/README.md

 ## Prerequisite

-If you are using a trial account like me, you need to request raise a support case request from within your Snowflake environment to get external access enabled for a trial account.
+If you are using a trial account like me, you need to raise a support case request from within your Snowflake environment to get external access enabled for your trial account.

 Following is a link to contact Snowflake support.